srevenant/dragon/docs/using.md

     `.html`, `.txt`, or others as appropriate.

 - ___Data___ —
-  - Data imports are specified in the dragon config file, and may be one of two types: _file_ (yml) and _collection_ (future: _ecto_).
+  - Data imports are specified in the dragon config file, and may be one of two
+    types: _file_ (yml) and _collection_ (future: _ecto_).
   - __File__ data targets should be folders.
-All yml file contents are loaded into the dragon context, matching file/folder heirarchy to a deep-map structure.
+All yml, yaml, and json files' contents are loaded into the dragon context, matching file/folder hierarchy to a deep-map structure.
 Location within the context is assigned in the data specification.

+    If you have a lot of data, it's suggested to save it as json rather than yaml as it will load faster.
   - __Collection__ data targets are folders, where each file represents a timestamped file in a collective set (such as blog posts) (see Templates for info on file metadata).
 Collections are enumerated and in sorted order.